tryhackmeltd/docs.tryhackme.com/docs/api-docs/api-endpoints.md

 ]
 ```

+**Data will only show for users that are in the room, and that have been created through the `/api/external/authenticate` endpoint.
+If you've generated a user through this endpoint, they'll also need to sign up and join the room.**

 ## Retrieving Users
 This endpoint is used to retrieve all the users that have signed up using the API.
 ```